 With the large variety of low vision devices now available on the market, our guide will help you choose a magnifier that best suits your needs.

-Keep in mind, some devices are more complex than others, and require you to be more technologically savvy— so be sure to try out all of your options before purchasing your new device.
+Keep in mind, some devices are more complex than others, and require you to be more technologically savvy— so be sure to read up on guides of low vision devices and try out all of your options before purchasing your new device.

 As you read through our guide, it is important to think about your goals and the device features that are important to you.